Dr. Annette Gensale, Counselling Psychologist, HCPC/BPS

 Intense blocks of therapies ongoing are charged at normal hourly rate: e.g.£320 for 4 counselling hours CBT-based, or £280 for Integrative'based counselling.

-For relationship counselling for more than two individuals, or parent re child CBT, or family communication sessions, please contact me to discuss.
+For relationship and communication counselling for more than two individuals please contact me to discuss.

 Keep Yourself Safe...

-It is important that you always remember that counselling is NOT an emergency point of contact.
+It is important that you always remember that a counsellor is NOT an emergency point of contact.

 Outside of your counselling sessions, keep yourself safe by doing your best to stay aware and to remain honest about the extent of any low feelings you have.
 Look ahead and make sure that you know who to contact should you ever suddenly feel at risk.
 Make your own list of what will help you if you feel low,